 A special note on dairy: I made this bread with dairy (butter and greek plain yogurt) so technically some people would go against it being called Paleo.
 With the knowladge we now have today we should know that there are many benefits to consuming dairy made from organic grass fed animals.
 Butter is an extremely good source of fat and loaded with vitamin A, D and K, and Conjugated Linoleic Acid.
 Yogurt contains live and active bacteria that are beneficial and keep your digestive system clean and provide food for the friendly bacteria that reside there.
 On top of that, the live active probiotic bacteria in yogurt can rev up your immune system and reduce your risk of yeast infection, prevent allergy symptoms and naturally increase your metabolism.
 Not all yogurts are made the same though, so you need to look for these words on the label: “contain active cultures”, “active yogurt cultures”, or “living yogurt cultures”.

-In case you can not consume dairy, you can substitute the butter for coconut oil and the greek yogurt for *coconut cream.
+In case you can not consume dairy, you can substitute the butter for ghee and the greek yogurt for *coconut cream.